 Driving is a great privilege, and not one to be taken lightly.
 Treat driving as a serious task — other people’s lives are in your hands!

-If you have questions, or if you are the victim of an accident, please contact us for further assistance.
+If you have questions, or if you have been in an accident, please contact us for further assistance.
 We are here to help, and even offer a free review of your case.